hasrulreeza/lms-moodle/moodle/custom_mod/UPGRADING.md

-# core_block (subsystem / plugintype) Upgrade notes
+# mod (plugin type) Upgrade notes

-## 5.1

-### Changed

-- Subcontext visibility is now turned on by default when adding blocks.
-This change makes it much easier to manage blocks, for example, in courses that lack a view page.

-  For more information see [MDL-85433](https://tracker.moodle.org/browse/MDL-85433)

-### Removed

-- Removed block_section_links from Moodle 5.1.

-  For more information see [MDL-80556](https://tracker.moodle.org/browse/MDL-80556)

 ## 5.0

 ### Removed

+- Remove mod_survey for Moodle 5.0

+  For more information see [MDL-82457](https://tracker.moodle.org/browse/MDL-82457)
-- Removed block_mnet_hosts plugin from core
+- Remove mod_chat from Moodle 5.0

+  For more information see [MDL-82457](https://tracker.moodle.org/browse/MDL-82457)

+## 4.5

+### Added

+- Added new `FEATURE_QUICKCREATE` for modules that can be quickly created in the course wihout filling a previous form.

-  For more information see [MDL-84309](https://tracker.moodle.org/browse/MDL-84309)
+  For more information see [MDL-81767](https://tracker.moodle.org/browse/MDL-81767)